 If you like your mall shopping with a healthy dose of kitsch then don't miss The Grand Canal Shops at the Venetian.
-This indoor shopping area is built as authentic reproduction of Venice's Grand Canal (and yes, there are gondolas) with a replica of Piazza San Marco as the extravagant centre piece.
+This indoor shopping area is built as an authentic reproduction of Venice's Grand Canal (and yes, there are gondolas) with a replica of Piazza San Marco as the extravagant centre piece.

 The Strip is known for designer boutiques and haute couture, and all the big names are represented here.
-Away from the strip and opulent malls you can find more individual stores selling Las Vegas collectibles (old gambling chips are highly prized), esoteric books and kooky clothing.
-Two markets are really worth a look: Broad Acres Swap Meet has over 600 retailers and the Fantastic Indoor Swap Meet has an astounding variety of new merchandise.
+Away from The Strip and the opulent malls you can find more individual stores selling Las Vegas collectibles (old gambling chips are highly prized), esoteric books and kooky clothing.
+Two markets are really worth a look: Broad Acres Swap Meet has more than 600 retailers and the Fantastic Indoor Swap Meet has an astounding variety of new merchandise.

-Sales tax of 7.75% is built into the price of goods.
+Sales tax is built into the price of goods.
 Because states set their own sales tax the US government has no system for refunding you as a non-US visitor.